NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 So the error of these people is to take the rabbis and monks as lords, when they already have sufficient lords in Allah AND the Messiah.
 So it  admits that Jesus is Lord beside Allah.

+## The First and the Last

+Surah 57:3

+> [Allah] is the First and the Last, and the Manifest and the Hidden, and He is All-Knowing about every thing.

+Christians agree that "The First and the Last" is a title that only belongs to God.
+But in Revelation 1:17, Jesus uses this term to describe himself, proving that Jesus is God, and Allah is Jesus.

 ## King of kings

 [Riyad as-Salihin 1724](https://sunnah.com/riyadussalihin:1724)